Start a New Student Group

 • The purpose of this step is to ensure that you have done your research and can advocate for why your group does not occupy an existing niche

-• This will be part of the official application form as well as your conversation with the SA Rep.
+• This will be part of the official application form as well as your conversation with the Student Activities Rep

 • This format of these meetings is up to you, but we expect that it is a meeting